Notes on the Geography of Italy: Venice: Daily Life

 In Venice Observed, Mary McCarthy says that there's nothing left to discover in this intensively studied city.
 If you're a layman looking at the city's cultural monuments, she may be right, but if you step outside the world of high culture she's wrong.
 If the subject is daily life, in fact, you're almost another Stanley on the Congo.
-Since the first Baedekers, after all, tourist guides have obsessed with high culture.
+Since the first Baedekers, after all, tourist guides have obsessed with high culture and ignored the rest.

 The closest you can come to a guide in mundane matters is Margaret Plant's Venice: Fragile City, 1797-1997 (2002), which pays careful attention to the city's planning and development controversies.

 No better place to start than at the same fish market visible from the Ca' D'oro.

 It's been here since the 14th century, but the present building, the Loggia Della Pescaria, is new, from 1907.

 Are there supermarkets in Venice?
 Try finding the answer to that in your trusty Michelin!

 Must be a meatmarket nearby.

 But if the city has supermarkets, how are deliveries made?
 Get up early and you can see for yourself.

 A tidy load of drinking water.
 Water comes by pipe, too, and has since 1884.

 Pallets delivered by boat for the adjoining supermarket.